rncm-prism/PRiSM-MusicGestureRecognition/README.md

 Click the `Audio` button to enable the gesture audio player and open the player window to configure the gesture-audio mapping.
 1. After completing the training, the gesture-audio cells will spawn in the player window.
 2. Put all your audio files in one folder and Click the `SelectFolder` button to load them into the system.
-3. Using the dropdown menu in each cell to configure the mapping.
+3. Using the dropdown menu in each gesture-audio cell to configure the mapping.
+>todo: remove mapping
 -----------

 ## Contributing